kmartino/lessons/README.md

 > must be built.

 &mdash; *Is Design Dead, Martin Fowler*

+> Software is, after all, a service and not really a product, and its
+> power lies in its ability to capture tasks and the growth and changes
+> in tasks.

+&mdash; *The DCI Architecture*

 > Many discussions of "good" design simply focus on specific techniques.
 > These discussions often have undisclosed assumptions that one